Say YES to NOOTROPICS to Boost Brain Function

 Lutein and Zeaxanthin: Known as critical nutrients for the prevention and treatment of eye diseases including age-related macular degeneration and cataracts, a recent randomized double-blind trial found significantly improved cognitive function in younger adults.

 Vinpocetine: Derived from the periwinkle plant, studies have shown it boosts brain function by increasing circulation and blood flow to the brain.
 Vinpocetine improves memory, slows cognitive decline, and may be helpful in stroke recovery and epilepsy.
 Dr. Jonathan Wright recommends vinpocetine for tinnitus (ringing in the ears).

 Health Disclaimer.
-Copyright ©2016-2019.
-First version published in February 2016, last updated and substantially revised in January 2019.
+Copyright ©2016-2022.
+First version published in February 2016, last revised in June 2022.
 Nathan Zassman is a trained nutrition practitioner and the owner of Aviva Natural Health Solutions.

 Establishing Natural Nootropics: Recent Molecular Enhancement Influenced by Natural Nootropic.
 Evid Based Complement Alternat Med.
 2016.
 PMID: 27656235.

 There are a number of mechanisms influenced by the administration of nootropics, such as glutaminergic signalling and amyloid precursor protein, also responsible for neuro-related diseases such as dementia and Alzheimer's disease.